sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ## Don't kill a worker instantly.

+Don't call `process.exit` right away!

 Give it a grace period to do clean up.

+Note: Don't call `process.exit` right away!
+Slightly controversial?
+If it is in such a bad state (e.g., db disconnected), bad things might happen to in-flight requests, too.
+I don't know of any better way to recover from that.
+Similar to domain.dispose.
+Interested in ideas.
+More likely, if it's an application error, the other requests will be fine.

 ### When a server closes,
 ### need to clean up:
 * In-flight requests.
 * HTTP keep-alive (open TCP) connections.

-### Slightly Controversial?

-If it is in such a bad state (e.g., db disconnected), bad things might happen to in-flight requests, too.

-I don't know of any way to recover from that.
-Interested in ideas.

-More likely, if it's an application error, the other requests will be fine.